SCCapstone/SnakyBusiness/README.md

 Specify the commands for a developer to run the app from the cloned repo.

-# Deployment

-Webapps need a deployment section that explains how to get it deployed on the Internet.
-These should be detailed enough so anyone can re-deploy if needed .
-Note that you **do not put passwords in git**.

-Mobile apps will also sometimes need some instructions on how to build a "release" version, maybe how to sign it, and how to run that binary in an emulator or in a physical phone.

 # Testing

 In 492 you will write automated tests.
 When you do you will need to add a